vanhoangkha/000133-LambdaWriteReadListDynamoDB/content/3-test-lambda-functions/_index.md

 ---
 In this section we will create tests to see if the functions are working properly.

-To test the functions, download the following file to your computer and run the command:
+- To test the functions, download the following file to your computer:
+{{%attachments title="Document Data" pattern=".*\.json$"/%}}

+- Run the following command to write data to table:
 `aws dynamodb batch-write-item --request-items file://documentData.json`

-{{%attachments title="Document Data" pattern=".*\.json$"/%}}

 ![LambdaConsole](/images/3-test-functions/3-test-functions-1.png?featherlight=false&width=90pc)